Master of Education in School Administration

 - Show a copy of your teaching certificate and evidence of three years of successful teaching experience at any grade level from K though 12.

-- Provide a statement of purpose for seeking principal's certification, and
+- Provide a statement of purpose for seeking principal's certification.

-- Provide two letters of recommendation (one from an administrator in the school where you currently teach or recently have taught, and one from the chief school administrator).
+recommendation forms[PDF] (one from an administrator in the school where you currently teach or recently have taught, and one from the chief school administrator).

-Post-master's degree program leading to supervisory I certification in: communication/English, counseling, early childhood education, elementary education, environmental education, foreign languages, mathematics, pupil services, reading, science, social studies, and special education:
+Post-master's Supervisory I Certification (communication/English, counseling, early childhood education, elementary education, environmental education, mathematics, modern languages, pupil services, reading, science, social studies, and special education)

 - Fulfill the same requirements listed immediately above, plus your master's degree must have an emphasis in a subject matter field or education specialist area.

 - Present official undergraduate and graduate transcripts to the Office of Graduate Admissions (unless a master of education degree or certification has been earned from Shippensburg University).